FaresFehri10/GameAndBrain/README.md

 -This project is divided into three main parts:

-Front-end: User interface built with React.
+*  Front-end: User interface built with React.
-Back-end: Server API developed with Django.
+*  Back-end: Server API developed with Django.
-Database : Mysql
+*  atabase : Mysql